 II.
-Definition of Emergencies: For purposes of these procedures, an emergency is defined as any unexpected situation which affects the safety of persons or property on the buildings and grounds of Texas State, as well as students who are studying at distance or off-campus programs.
+Definition of Emergencies: For purposes of these procedures, an emergency is defined as any unexpected situation which affects the operations or safety of business processes, information resources, persons or property on the buildings and grounds of Texas State, as well as students who are studying at distance or off-campus programs.
 Examples include fires or explosions in university facilities, emergencies in or adjacent to university facilities, an unscheduled shutdown of campus facilities, accidents with serious personal injury or property damage on campus, natural disasters, civil disturbances, or unauthorized occupancy of campus areas.

 III.
 Disruptive Activities on Campus: The president has reviewed and approved policies for addressing disruptive activities on the university campus involving members of the university community and the public.
 Attachment III details considerations for dealing with behavior that causes unacceptable disruption or creates potential hazards to property or individual safety.
 In the event of a campus disturbance or protest, the university will follow the policies in Attachment III.

 IV.
 Weather Extremes and Energy Curtailments: In the event of an energy curtailment or severe weather condition, the university will follow the procedures outlined in UPPS No. 05.04.02, Closing the Campus Because of Weather or Other Emergencies.